Aftermath of the 2008 Mumbai attacks: Indo-Pakistani relations

-The attacks have damaged India's already strained relationship with Pakistan.
+The attacks caused severe damage to India's already strained relationship with Pakistan.
 India handed over two demarches to Pakistan—one was submitted at the Foreign Office in Islamabad by Indian High Commissioner Satyabrata Pal.
 The Indian Ministry of External Affairs also summoned Pakistan High Commissioner Shahid Malik on 1 December 2008, to lodge a formal protest over Pakistan's failure to curb terrorism emanating from its soil.
 According to the Indian External Affairs Minister, Pranab Mukherjee, India, in the demarches to Pakistan, asked for the arrest and handover of those 20 persons, including gangster Dawood Ibrahim, the founder of Jaish-e-Mohammad, terrorist leader Maulana Masood Azhar and Lashkar-e-Taiba, and chief Hafiz Muhammad Saeed, who are settled in Pakistan and who are fugitives of Indian law.
-The external affairs minister has also stated that India will await Pakistan's response.
+The external affairs minister had also stated that India will await Pakistan's response.
 He has not ruled out the option of military strikes against terrorist camps in Pakistan.

-On 28 November, a hoax caller pretending to be the Indian Foreign Minister threatened Pakistan President Zardari with war, leading to the Pakistan military being put in high alert.
+On 28 November, a hoax caller pretending to be the Indian Foreign Minister threatened Pakistan President Zardari with war, leading to the Pakistan military being put on high alert.
 Military aircraft with live ammunition were scrambled to patrol above Islamabad and Rawalpindi.